nolauren/2018introdh/lab02_voyant.md

 ##### Explore!

 Interested in looking at all of the State of the Union addresses?
-Here you [go](https://programminghistorian.org/assets/basic-text-processing-in-r/sotu_text.zip)!
+Let's take a look!
+[File names with President and Year](https://github.com/nolauren/2018introdh/blob/master/data/sotu-year-prez.zip) and [File names with Year](https://github.com/nolauren/2018introdh/blob/master/data/sotu-year.zip).

 Want to look at films plots from Wikipedia?
 Here you [go](https://github.com/dmics/voyant/blob/master/txt.zip)!
 - The "all" folder includes the plots from each film nominated for an Academy Award.